-The first thing to do when something is wrong is to try and talk to the person involved.
+The first thing to do when something is wrong is to ask the other person about it.
 It may simply be a misunderstanding.

-However, if the informal approach does not work, or if the problem is so serious that the Complainant does not wish to communicate directly with the person involved, it is possible to file a formal complaint with an independent third party.
+However, if the informal approach does not work, or if the problem is so serious that the Complainant does not wish to communicate with you directly, it is possible to file a formal complaint with an independent third party.
 The complaint must be submitted as soon as possible after the event.

 As stated above, generally, we tend to review recent complaints that have occurred in the past four months and we encourage individuals to file complaints within that time frame.

 However, we do understand that problems may take time to emerge, or delays happen beyond individual's control and therefore we will investigate all complaints, regardless of when the incident took place.
 Once the complaint has been investigated, we inform the Complainant if we decide to pursue the matter or if further information or evidence is needed.